aws/karpenter-provider-aws/website/content/en/preview/getting-started/migrating-from-cas/_index.md

                 - ng-123456
 ```

-Now that our deployment is ready we can create the karpenter namespace, create the provisioner CDR, and then deploy the rest of the karpenter resources.
+Now that our deployment is ready we can create the karpenter namespace, create the provisioner CRD, and then deploy the rest of the karpenter resources.
 ```bash
 kubectl create namespace karpenter kubectl create -f \